Calling all trivia fans! Don’t miss out on a chance to show off your SALT knowledge!

 The prize for the first response to today’s question is a $25 UBER Eats gift card.
 This week’s answer will be included in our SALT Shaker Weekly Digest, distributed on Saturday.
 Be sure to check back then!

-Welcome to the SALT Pet of the Month family, Cooper and Murphy!
+We are excited to add these purrfect additions to the SALT Pet of the Month family!

 Read the full article here.